Atharva-5/MovieSite-Clone/README.md

 - **Search for Movies**: Type the name of the movie or series in the search bar and hit the search button (magnifying glass).
 - **Favorites**: Click the heart icon on a movie card to add or remove it from your favorites list.

+## 🌐 Live Demo
+You can view a live demo of the application here: [MoviesVerse Demo](https://moviesverse-a.netlify.app/)